Advertising Techniques and Tactics

 But, if your message evolves, and finds ways to enhance the consumer’s life in some way (be it comedy, information, music, entertainment, or advice) then your frequency will be welcomed, and will start to work.
 You have the chance to do this with your brand’s own social pages, as well as newsletters and websites that are constantly updated with relevant content.
 Be smart about frequency, and it will pay off.

-7. Take Full Advantage of Personalization
+Take Advantage of Personalization

 You may well have used personalization in the past, but not to the extent with which it is now being offered.
 When direct mail first started to use personalization, it was crude and unconvincing.
 “Dear Mr. Smith,” or the more conversational “Hi John” openings didn’t convince anyone.
 This was clearly a plug-and-play letter, and the meat of the content was about as personal and inviting as a used car salesman’s pitch.